UltaAc/papers/CONTRIBUTING.md

 ## Licensing

-Your work is considered a derivative work of the Evince codebase, and therefore must be licensed as GPLv2+.
+Your work is considered a derivative work of the Papers codebase, and therefore must be licensed as GPLv2+.

 You do not need to assign us copyright attribution.